Apple's invincibility fades on iPhone miss, global woes

 | SAN FRANCISCO

-SAN FRANCISCO Apple Inc's biggest success has become its biggest risk factor.
+SAN FRANCISCO Apple Inc's (AAPL.O) biggest success has become its biggest risk factor.

 The iPhone revolutionized the smartphone industry, driving Apple's expansion into Europe and China and, after just half a decade, yields about half its annual $100 billion revenue haul.